 Synteny

 The level of large-scale structural conservation of the painted lady genome was assessed by comparing gene order on the painted lady chromosomes to two previously available high-contiguity lepidopteran genome assemblies positioned at different levels of divergence in the lepidopteran tree of life, the silkmoth (Bombyx mori) and the postman butterfly (Heliconius melpomene).
-Overall the synteny was highly conserved between the painted lady and the other species, but chromosomes 28 and 26 mapped to the same chromosome (24) in B. mori and the previously described fusions of several chromosomes in the H. melpomene genome (Davey et al. 2017) could also be verified.
+Overall, the synteny was highly conserved between the painted lady and the other species, but chromosomes 28 and 26 mapped to the same chromosome (24) in B. mori, and the previously described fusions of several chromosomes in the H. melpomene genome (Davey et al. 2017) could also be verified.
 In summary, this confirms that the painted lady karyotype is highly similar to the inferred ancestral butterfly karyotype (Ahola et al. 2014).

 A B